Set the Tone

 What is this best practice area?

-Ideally, schools will work towards creating and implementing a schoolwide vision, expectations, and a plan that values families as equal partners.
-It's imperative that all stakeholders understand the plan and their role.
+• Motivates school communities to work towards creating and implementing a schoolwide vision, expectations, and a plan that values families’ input as equal partners

 Make the Best Practice Area Come to Life